 Social media has become a strong asset for businesses, but it’s not the only way to gauge success.
 Unless your business lives and dies on the impact of social media, it can’t be your only focus.
 Think of how your clients find you – your website will probably be the main source of information for people to learn about your business.
 Therefore, you need to measure the impact of your website.

 Do you need to make a minimum amount of money each year to be financially viable?
 Then set a financial target that gives you a good profit margin.
 You will be aiming to grow by a certain percentage each year so a financial target will give you a good indicator.

 Pay attention to what targets are off track.
 Those will need attention and adjustment if they are to succeed.
 If the target is not on track because it doesn’t have enough resources or attention, then that needs to be addressed.
 If you need 4 people to make the target achievable and only have 2 people, then realistically that target will take longer, or need more investment to deliver.

-Your goals do not need to run January to December or be the same as others.
+Your goals do not need to run from January to December or be the same as others.
 Forbes provides steps to assessing your goals halfway through the year.
-They can be as short or as long as you need them to be.
-Each target needs an end date in order to then be able to measure whether it was achieved, so you can evaluate and plan better for the future.
+They can be as short or as long as you need them to be, but they need an end date in order to be able to measure whether it was achieved, so you can evaluate and plan better for the future.

-How many unicorn businesses do you know that did it alone?
-We don’t know of any that have said in interviews and articles that they did it alone.
-Maybe one of your goals could be to get help to define and give structure to your business.
-We did this with Blue Ninja during 2020 and continue to discuss and refine what our goals are.
+Maybe one of your goals could be to seek help in defining your goals and adding structure to your business.
+We did this with Blue Ninja during 2020 and continue to discuss and refine our goals – ensuring steady progress year after year!

-Setting targets is an important part of any business strategy and they should be SMART, you support your targets and they are assessed regularly.
-By keeping your goals in mind and firmly in sight you’ll be in a great position to keep moving forward and growing your business.
+Setting targets is a crucial part of any business strategy and will ensure you stay on the path to success.
+Targets should be SMART and assessed regularly to keep moving forward and growing your business.